Rade Dugalić

-Rade Dugalić (Раде Дугалић, /sh/; born 5 November 1992) is a Serbian professional footballer who plays as a centre-back for Chinese Super League club Shenzhen Peng City.
+Rade Dugalić (Раде Дугалић, /sh/; born 5 November 1992) is a Serbian professional footballer who plays as a centre-back for Shenzhen Juniors.

 Career

 Born in Prokuplje, Serbia, back then within FR Yugoslavia, Dugalić started playing with FK Radnički Niš, however he spent much time on loan, first with Radnik Surdulica and then with Car Konstantin, both playing in Serbian League East, Serbian third level.
 In summer 2013 he moved to FK Sinđelić Niš and played with them one season.

 In the season 2014–15 he played in Armenia with Ulisses.

 Dugalić made his professional debut in the Russian Football National League for Torpedo Armavir on 12 July 2015 in a game against Zenit-2 St. Petersburg.

 On 13 July 2018, Dugalić signed a 2-year contract with Yenisey Krasnoyarsk.

 On 19 January 2019, Kairat announced the singing of Dugalić to a two-year contract.

 On 21 April 2022, Dugalić joined Chinese Super League club Meizhou Hakka.

 On 27 February 2024, Dugalić joined fellow Chinese Super League club Shenzhen Peng City.
+On 10 December 2025, the club annouanced Dugalić's departure after the 2025 season.

+On 10 January 2026, Dugalić joined China League One club Shenzhen Juniors.